Armed robbery charges against Seahawks’ Quinton Dunbar dropped due to ‘insufficient evidence’

 Dunbar had been arrested on four armed robbery charges but the state of Florida announced Friday there was not sufficient evidence to pursue the case against Dunbar.
 New York Giants cornerback DeAndre Baker was charged with four counts of robbery with a firearm in the same case.

 A charging document released Friday stated: “There is insufficient evidence to charge Quinton Dunbar in this case.
-Charges are therefor declined.”
+Charges are therefore declined.”

-Dunbar remains on a commissioner’s exempt list by the NFL and has not been with the Seahawks yet as training camp opened late last month.
+Dunbar remains on a commissioner’s exempt list by the NFL and has not been with the Seahawks yet as training camp opened late last month, remaining in Florida.

 But his attorney, Andrew Rier, told the Seattle Times that the league had been officially notified of the case being dropped and hoped that there could be some resolution soon that will allow Dunbar to report to training camp.

-“We are overjoyed, Quinton is overjoyed,” Riers said.
+“We are overjoyed, Quinton is overjoyed,” Rier said.
 “Quinton was never involved in this case and the people who made these allegations have issues.”

 An NFL spokesman said in a statement Friday “we have been monitoring all developments in the matter which remains under review.”